a-n-rose/python-sound-prep/README.md

 ## Prepare Audio for Jupyter Lab

 I like working with sound in Jupyter notebooks.
 However, not all Python sound libraries work in that environment.
-But Scipy.io.wavfile works perfectly in Jupyter.
+But Scipy.io.wavfile works perfectly.

 I am working on a collection of functions that help me when I am experimenting with sound and want to use them in Jupyter.